TEAC 7065 Leading Mathematics in the Primary School

 Coordinator Peter Mcdonald Opens in new window

-Description This unit provides an in-depth exploration of the required mathematics knowledge for primary teaching and for leading other teachers in their professional learning.
+Description This subject provides an in-depth exploration of the required mathematics knowledge for primary teaching and for leading other teachers in their professional learning.
 Students will explore and further develop their pedagogical content knowledge, applying it to the primary mathematics curriculum.
 They will develop a deep understanding of specific mathematical content, the ways in which children learn that content and appropriate, research based pedagogies.

 School Education